-Sub cellular distribution of DEGs and identification of associated transcription factors.
-To 126 127 understand the global cellular context of both GCR1 and GPA1 mutations in terms of the affected subcellular organelles and associated pathways, all the DEGs were subjected to 128 129 subcellular prediction using YLoc program.
-We observed that majority fraction of the DEGs were distributed into cytosol (24%), extracellular (22%), nucleus (21%) and plasma membrane 130 (11%) among others (Fig. 5A).
-This suggests that both GCR1 and GPA1 regulate many 131 processes and pathways operated within these organelles.
-Nuclear genome is an important target 132 for myriad signaling pathways that culminate in gene regulation by transcription factors (TFs).
-A 133 search using the DEGs at the plant transcription factor database (plantTFDB 2.0)29, revealed 64 134 transcription factors (Table S4) belonging to 22 families.
-Their regulation was nearly equally 135 distributed in the double mutant, with 34 up-regulated and 30 down-regulated TF genes.
-(Table 136 S4).
-Most of them belong to the class of bHLH, C2H2, MYB, WRKY and AP2-EREB families, 137
+organelles and associated pathways, all the DEGs were subjected to subcellular prediction using YLoc program.
+We observed that majority fraction of the DEGs were distributed into cytosol (24%), extracellular (22%), nucleus (21%) and plasma membrane (11%) among others (Fig. 5A).
+This suggests that both GCR1 and GPA1 regulate many processes and pathways that operated within these organelles.
+Nuclear genome is an important target for myriad signaling pathways that culminate in gene regulation by transcription factors (TFs).
+A search using the DEGs at the plant transcription factor database (plantTFDB 2.0)29 revealed 64 transcription factors (Table S4) belonging to 22 families.
+Their regulation was nearly equally distributed in the double mutant, with 34 up-regulated and 30 down-regulated TF genes.
+(Table S4).
+Most of them belong to the class of bHLH, C2H2, MYB, WRKY and AP2-EREB families, other than putative and unspecified ones (Fig. 5B).
+While many of the MYB family members were found to be down-regulated.
+On the other hand, in the bHLH and C2H2 families, the up- and down-regulated transcription factors showed a mixed distribution.
+Sixteen TFs were commonly regulated in gpa1-5 while none of these TFs were common in the gcr1-5 mutant.
+The guard cell functions and root differentiation are mediated through G-protein signaling14.
+The transcriptional regulators such as bHLH, MYB and WD40 are known to regulate these functions30 and many of these regulators were identified as DEGs in our